Students currently enrolled in fall 2015 who register by December 18th will be entered into a drawing to win one of the following prizes:

 Support and encourage you as you gain the skills and knowledge to work toward meeting your educational goals.

-Be available to answer questions through meetings, walk-ins, phone or email.
+Be available to answer questions through meetings, Drop In Advising, phone or email.

 Demonstrate how to utilize technology.

 Refer you to other on and off-campus services as appropriate.